 If you are concerned about a student and unsure of where to access support, find out where to get help.

-Supporting student mental wellness requires various tiers of support.
-School Mental Health Ontario has resources to help administrators and educators provide support to students.
+School Mental Health Ontario also has a variety of resources available to help administrators and educators provide support to students.

 We are here to help students and families access credible health information and to reduce barriers to service.
 Read on to learn more about some of the clinics we offer:

 School administrators have responsibilities for reporting infectious diseases and exposures to their local public health unit.
-The information below is intended to assist you:/p>
+The information below is intended to assist you:

 Occasionally, Families may encounter concerns that don’t need to be reported to the local health unit.
 For example, concerns about bed bugs and head lice fall into the non-reportable category.
 To support schools and families the following information is available: